steelbrain/Worker-Exchange/README.md

 DeWorker - Human Friendly WebWorkers
 ========

 DeWorker provides you an easy way to spawn and communicate with WebWorkers.
+DeWorker uses [Le-Emitter][Le-Emitter] as it's event emitter.

 ### Client Side Example